 If you want to apply for DSCR loans in Michigan, you’ll need to have a DSCR that meets a certain threshold.
 Different lenders have their own minimums, but this is always a requirement.

-In addition to meeting a certain DSCR threshold, you also have to make a down payment to secure a loan.
+In addition to meeting a certain DSCR threshold, you also have to have a minimum credit score and make a down payment to secure a loan.
 We require a down payment of at least 20%, with higher down payments required for lower DSCR ratios.

 While there are some requirements for DSCR loans, these requirements are much more flexible than traditional loans.
 If you can’t qualify for a conventional loan, DSCR loans in Michigan are a good alternative.